FINTLabs/fint-isiclient/README.md

 ## Integration tests

+To enable integration tests (`FintIsiclientIntegrationSpec`):
+1) Set the system property `integrationTestsEnabled=true`.
-To enable integration tests (`FintIsiclientIntegrationSpec`) add the file `integrationtest.properties` to src/test/resources and set the system property `integrationTestsEnabled=true`.
+2) Add the file `integrationtest.properties` to src/test/resources and set the system property.
 The file should contains these properties:
 ```properties
 password=
 sourceSystemId=